Sudippdn/Git-and-GitHub/README.md

 Sets the name you want attached to your commit transactions <br>
 `$ git config --global user.email "[email address]"`

 ### Check git status
-Git status will displays you the status of current repository <br>

-### Check git status
 Git status will displays you the status of current repository. <br>
 `git status`